tlmatjuda/shortest-path-app/README.md

 ## Tech Stack

+**NB :** My main plan is to showcase my skills in the tech stack below.

 The technology stack used in the project is :

 * **Java** (JDK 17.x )
 * Maven 3.8.7
-* Spring Boot 2.7.17 (with Spring 5.3.30)
+* Spring Boot 3.2.5 (with Spring 6.1.6)
-* JPA Specification 2.2.3 (supported by the Hibernate Implementation 5.6.15)
+* Jakarta Persistence API Specification 2.2.3 (supported by the Hibernate Implementation 5.6.15)
-* Apache Derby Database ( In-Memory )
+* Postgress database 16
 * Project Lombok
 * MapStruct ( for Model / DTO mapping )
 * REST Web Service ( with Spring MVC, JSON, Swagger UI)